savantcare/healthbrain-deprecated/tech-architecture-choices.md

 1. Less number of queries to server.

 Dis-Advantages of architecture 2:
 1. How to run sql query over a JSON on the browser client side.
+Research https://vuex-orm.org/